CFP® Module 1 — Investment Planning Specialist

 What you'll learn

-- Investment vehicles available to Indian households across asset classes
+- Investment vehicles available to Indian households across asset classes — strengths, weaknesses, costs, taxation

-- Portfolio construction with real Indian instruments
+- Portfolio construction with real Indian instruments and constraints

-- Performance evaluation and the IPS document
+- Performance evaluation, attribution, and the Investment Policy Statement

-Full syllabus — 10 chapters
+Course material — 10 chapters

 - 1Module 1.1